RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-find-states.md

 ### State refinement
 {: .no_toc }

-The refinement method correct state assignment without modifying the state values.
+The refinement method corrects state assignment without modifying the values.
-Each segment of the state trajectory is reassigned to the state having the closest value to the average data behind the segment.
+Each segment is reassigned to the state having the closest value to the average data behind the segment.
 The state refinement method is an iterative process with each iteration refining the new state trajectory.
 The number of refinement iterations in set in **(b)**.